weareblahs/covidcases/README.md

 - Twitter version, which is available on [@MYCovidCasesBot](https://twitter.com/MYCOVIDCasesBot).
 Tweets the latest cases, along with images as a thread.
 Runs everyday 10am (MYT).

+- Mastodon version, which is available on [@myccbot](https://botsin.space/@myccbot) via botsin.space.
+Posts the latest cases, along with images as posts.
+Runs everyday 10am (MYT).

 ## Data types

 - Nationwide